Elliptical vs running: which exercise is more effective?

 Running differs from the elliptical in that it is high impact and can be done either on one of the best treadmills or in the great outdoors.
 Both types of exercise provide an excellent cardiovascular workout (take a look at our article treadmills vs ellipticals), with a study in the Journal of American Heart Association finding that cardio exercise could lower the risk of cardiovascular disease by reducing body weight and blood pressure.

-You might already know why elliptical trainers and cross trainers are better than treadmills, but how do they compare to running outside?
+You might already have a preference, but how do they compare to running outside?
 In this article, we’ll explain the pros and cons of ellipticals vs running to help you decide which exercise will be more effective for you and your goals.

 Elliptical machines mimic the range of motion you use when walking or running, but at a much lower impact.
 This makes them gentler on the muscles and joints, and a good choice for anyone recovering from an injury.